resmo/docker-cloudstack-simulator-for-ansible/README.md

 * CloudStack Zone: Sandbox-simulator-advanced
 * Zone: Sandbox-simulator-basic

-Modules related to the specific network setup must set the correct `zone`

 ## Build

     docker build -t cloudstack/simulator .

 ## Run

-    docker run --name cloudstack -d cloudstack/simulator
+    docker run --name cloudstack -d -p 8888:8888 cloudstack/simulator

 NOTE: It may take some time until the zones are deployed.
+The web server will respond with HTTP 503 on port 8888 unless the zones are fully deployed.